Mexit/MultiOS-USB/docs/Supported_OS.md

 ## List of tested ISO images (in the process of updating)
+Note: MultiOS-USB automatically reads the configuration and allows you to run your distribution from all compatible ISO images (GRUB loopback support = yes).
+This configuration is located in the ISO image in the /boot/grub/loopback.cfg file.

+Below is just a list of tested and working systems.
+The actual number of supported systems is much larger.
+I can't test them all.

 | Distro | ISO | Boot from exFAT | GRUB loopback support | Secure Boot support | SB from |
 |---|---|:---:|:---:|:---:|---|
 | [Arch Linux](https://archlinux.org) | [archlinux-2024.03.01-x86_64.iso](https://archlinux.mirrors.ovh.net/archlinux/iso/latest/archlinux-2024.03.01-x86_64.iso) | yes | yes | no | - |